pascalh/BnfcCabal/README.md

 http://www.cse.chalmers.se/research/group/Language-technology/BNFC/

-Bnfc has to be installed in order to use cabalbnfc.
+Bnfc has to be installed in order to use bnfcCabal.

-## 1.2) CabalBnfc
+## 1.2) BnfcCabal

-CabalBnfc is a cabal file creating tool for labeled BNF grammars of file extension *.cf.
-CabalBnfc runs bnfc on a given labeled grammar and automatically builds a cabal file containing all modules bnfc produces.
+BnfcCabal is a cabal file creating tool for labeled BNF grammars of file extension *.cf.
+BnfcCabal runs bnfc on a given labeled grammar and automatically builds a cabal file containing all modules bnfc produces.

-# 2) Installing CabalBnfc
+# 2) Installing BnfcCabal

-CabalBnfc can be installed using
+BnfcCabal can be installed using

-> cabal install cabalBnfc
+> cabal install bnfcCabal

-# 3) Using CabalBnfc
+# 3) Using BnfcCabal

 ## 3.1) How to build a cabal file for your own grammar

 1. Create a labeled grammar like "mygrammar.cf"

-2. Launch `cabalBnfc mygrammar.cf`
+2. Launch `bnfcCabal mygrammar.cf`

 3. Type `cabal install` in order to install the bnfc modules